"So when they had appointed elders in every church," Acts 14'23.

 which He accomplished in Christ Jesus our Lord," Ephesians 3'10-12.

-Being God's intent, Elders are called to teach, shepherd-lead and oversee Christ's Called-Out Ones in the doing of it.
+So Elders are called to teach, shepherd-lead and oversee Christ's Called-Out Ones in the carrying out God's primary intention.

 That doesn't mean just verbally informing the principalities and powers in the heavenly places.
 The Father wants them to actually know it.

-Starting in the Garden of Eden Satan began opposing God's People, God's Purpose and God's Manifold Wisdom.
+Starting in the Garden of Eden Satan began opposing God's wisdom and deceiving Eve and Adam with it.
+Now Christ's Called-Out People, are to make known to him God's Purpose and God's Manifold Wisdom and dispower him.

-Remember what "... you are in Christ Jesus".
-He "... became for us wisdom from God" (1 Corinthians 1'30).
-That means we have the living word of God to defeat Satan in the power of the Spirit.
+Remember what "... you are in Christ Jesus" - who "became for us wisdom from God" (1 Corinthians 1'30).
+This means that with Christ in us we have the living wisdom of God with which to defeat Satan.

 Yes, Jesus is "wisdom from God"!
-Every person receiving Him receives His manifold wisdom and counsel.
+Every person receiving Him receives His manifold wisdom.

 Prayer.
 Thank you Father for faithful Elders who teach, shepherd-lead and oversee your Flock with godliness, holiness, love and power.